 Why should you use paid search?

-If you know your way around the platform, you can set up a PPC campaign in less than an hour, and appear immediately in the sponsored results.
+If you have enough investment, PPC is the fastest way to get to the top.
+If you know your way around the platform, you can set up a PPC campaign in less than an hour and appear immediately in the sponsored results.

 Tracking is also a lot easier using search marketing.
 You no longer have to take a gamble on ads you’ve paid for in advance in other media, with little way to measure how successful they are.
 With paid search, every ad, keyword and penny spent can be tracked, allowing for a more accurate ROI.
 This also means it’s a lot easier for an advertiser to test campaigns too.

 All of this, along with access to each search engine’s affiliate network websites and products, and the ability to schedule ads and target them to specific locations and times, makes paid search an essential part of your marketing strategy.